gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 FasNAxis is a coordinated-motion planner that uses FAS only as a tick-exact multi-queue executor.
 Kinematics are the **existing log2 ramp map** (`calculate_ticks(P)`).
-Lookahead is **remaining steps in the current direction**, and it is mandatory: the buffer must cover a full stop from configured max on every axis, or `pump()` reports `LookaheadTooShort` with a hint to check acc/vel / `HORIZON` / spacing.
+Lookahead is parsed until **end of path or a direction change**; that `R` is the cap on ramp-steps (`P ≤ R`).
+The path direction then implies the other axes’ speeds.
+Short lookahead **reduces speed**, it is not an error.
+Angle changes need motor accel/decel and therefore preparation (v1 Linear path-stops; Overshoot prepares per axis).
 Execution is `addQueueEntry` commands with a shared tick sum.
 Reversals are planner-issued before/after DIR pauses plus matching dwells.
 Underrun is a hard error after kick-off.
 Production does not use float or integer division for planning.

 Two geometry modes, both hitting every trajectory point: